Solink Whitepaper

 Data Plane

 Encrypted tunnels between consumers and qualified suppliers.
 Routing is policy-driven (region, capacity, compliance).
-No PII is stored on-chain; only aggregate performance metrics are committed for rewards.
+No user payload inspection is required for rewards; only aggregate performance signals are used.

 Control Plane

-Orchestrators maintain supplier registries, scoring, staking/penalties, and enforce policy updates approved by the DAO.
-All critical parameters are versioned and auditable.
+Orchestrators maintain supplier registries, scoring, penalties, and policy updates.
+Critical parameters are versioned and auditable to support transparent operations.

 Tokenomics Summary